 Registered Bonds

 Registered bonds are registered to the owner.
 Interest payments, and the principal when the bond matures, are paid to the registered owner by the company or its trustee.
-Some bonds are registered, but nonetheless have interest coupons attached to them, so sometimes these are referred to as partially registered bonds.
+Some bonds — called partially registered bonds — are registered, but also have interest coupons attached to them.

 Book Entry Bonds